-Τ ΥΡΕ Ο Γ D ΑΤΑ FULLY Not Notes - SUPPORTING SUPPORTING Instantaneous (grab) temperature data A) Rivers or streams A) Not assessable (cannot determine fully supporting with grab data only) A) More than one temperature measurement greater than 29.0°C (or the segment-specific maximum temperature). ^(a) ^(a) IR Category 5C - needs thermograph data to confirm ^(b) See 20.6.4.14(C)(3) NMAC for additional information regarding lake sampling.
-B) Lakes or reservoirs ^(c) B) No temperature measurement greater than 29.0°C ^(b) (or the segment-specific maximum temperature).
-B) One or more temperature measurement greater than 29.0°C ^(b) (or the segment-specific maximum temperature). ^(c) Plotted dataset must capture the summer season maximum temperature. •Thermograph data (≤one-hour frequency interval) Maximum daily temperatures, excluding confirmed outliers ^(d) , do not exceed 29.0°C (or the segment-specific maximum temperature) on more than one day during the calendar year. ^(c) Maximum daily temperatures exceed 29.0°C (or the segment- specific maximum temperature) on more than one day during the calendar year and are not confirmed outliers ^(d) . ^(d) Statistical outliers are identified prior to assessment via the SWQB LTD Data Management Spreadsheet.
+TYPE OF DATA FULLY Not Notes SUPPORTING SUPPORTING •Instantaneous (grab) temperature data A) Rivers or streams A) Not assessable (cannot determine fully supporting with grab data only) A) One or more (≥1) temperature measurement greater than 29.0°C (or the (a) IR Category 5C - needs thermograph data to confirm (b) See 20.6.4.14(C)(3) NMAC for additional B) Lakes or reservoirs ^(c) B) No (<1) temperature measurement greater than 29.0°C ^(b) (or the segment-specific maximum temperature). segment-specific maximum temperature). (a) B) One or more (≥1) temperature measurement greater than 29.0°C(b) (or the segment-specific maximum temperature). information regarding lake sampling.
+For lakes, only temperature grab data collected in July or August will be used to determine full support attainment, ensuring that the •Thermograph data (≤one-hour frequency interval) Maximum daily temperatures, excluding confirmed outliers ^(d) , do not exceed 29.0°C (or the segment-specific maximum temperature) on more than one day during the calendar year. ^(c) Maximum daily temperatures exceed 29.0°C (or the segment-specific maximum temperature) on more than one day during the calendar year and are not confirmed outliers ^(d) . warmest part of the year is assessed, while non support may be determined using grab data collected anytime during the sampling season. (c) Plotted dataset must capture the summer season maximum temperature. (d) Statistical outliers are identified prior to assessment via the SWQB LTD Data Management Spreadsheet.